Our students from London, Brighton and Isle of Man talk about their clearing experiences.

-When you hear Queen's is in the top one per cent of global universities, you think, 'well, WOW.'
 I spoke to my teacher, she told me it was a really well-respected university and I should definitely take the opportunity.
-When I came over I had a campus tour with Recruitment Manager, Anthony McGrath.
+When I came over I had a campus tour with a Recruitment Manager.
 He was such a lovely guy!
 He was another big selling point, he actually wanted me to come to Queen's!

 On the day, one of my future lecturers sat down and chatted to me for an hour.
 The day went so well, I sat in George Best Belfast City Airport and thought, 'You know what, I'm going to do it.'
 I wanted to feel like I was making the right decision - I did.